hackclub/hackclub/workshops/rock_paper_scissors/README.md

   print (message)
   print('Computer =', PC, '\n', name, '=', You)
 ```
-Now we have to call these functions at the right places.
+Now we have to call these functions in the right places.

 First we will assume that the outcome is a tie to do that enter the following code: